+NEED

-NEED (Narrative - Limited to 5 Pages, 1" margins, single or double-spaced, 12 pt.
+(Narrative - Limited to five pages, 1" margins, single- or double-spaced, 12 pt.
 Arial font)

 As a part of completing the mission of the Economic and Workforce Development Program (SB1402), it is the intent of the Legislature that programs and services provided are flexible and responsive to the needs identified through the regional planning process.
 These networks shall have the flexibility to meet the demand for new and emerging growth sectors and be formed, modified, eliminated and reformed for short- or long-term responses customized to the duration of the need.
-In addition the mission of the Career Technical Education Pathways Program (SB 1070) is to contribute to the State's job growth and economic vitality through collaboration and careful articulation between California's public middle schools, high schools, institutions of postsecondary education, and regional business and labor organizations to decrease school dropout rates and increase student success by aligning curricula to the needs of growing emerging economic sectors and creating seamless pathways that connect middle and high school students to related community college programs.

-It is therefore the intent of the Chancellor's Office to fund awards for Deputy Sector Navigator with linked funding for SB 1402 and SB1070 In-region Investments.
+It is therefore the intent of the Chancellor's Office to fund awards for Deputy Sector Navigator with linked funding for SB 1402.
 The following questions will be responded to in order to identify the regional need within the chosen sector:

-Define the size, common characteristics of the businesses and workforce, locations, industry associations, educational partners (including high schools, ROC Ps, community colleges, universities and others), competitors, projected growth and prospect for positive outcomes in serving this regional industry sector.
-Please identify and discuss supply and demand gaps in this sector's regional workforce.

-- 2. Discuss curricular challenges and opportunities with respect to skill gaps facing your regional industry sector including the relationship between available workforce and employer need within the community college tier of education and between higher education and industry.
+- Define the size, common characteristics of the businesses and workforce, locations, industry associations, educational partners (including high schools, ROC Ps, community colleges, universities and others), competitors, projected growth and prospect for positive outcomes in serving this regional industry sector.
+Please identify and discuss supply and demand gaps in this sector's regional workforce. - 2.
+Discuss curricular challenges and opportunities with respect to skill gaps facing your regional industry sector including the relationship between available workforce and employer need within the community college tier of education and between higher education and industry.
 Discuss efforts to establish and articulate career pathways in this sector for region-wide stackable certificates across multiple colleges and districts, strategies as they relate to a new candidate pool or incumbent workers. - 3.
 Discuss the inventory of organizations, bodies, advisories, hubs, centers, collaboratives, and other entities inside and outside of the community college system that are currently active in-region for this industry sector.
 Identify the gaps, overlaps, and opportunities for improvement and discuss plans to leverage assets into the current structure. - 4.
-Describe the opportunity for more effective regional communication and collaboration with constituents, including the regional consortia leadership, community college faculty and administration, K-12 and 4-year partner education institutions, the workforce system, trade associations, and other interested parties.
+Describe the opportunity for more effective regional communication and collaboration with constituents, including the regional consortia leadership, community college faculty and administration, K-12 and 4-year partner education institutions, the workforce system, trade associations, and other interested parties. - 5.
+Discuss your plans for partnering and avoiding duplication to serve the macro-region region of Bay Area/East Bay if there is another Deputy Sector Navigators for your sector in your macro-region (see www.doingwhatmatters.ccco.edu under Contact Us).

-RESPONSE TO NEED (Narrative - Limited to 7 Pages, 1" margins, single or double-spaced, 12 pt.
+RESPONSE TO NEED

+(Narrative - Limited to 7 pages, 1" margins, single- or double-spaced, 12 pt.
 Arial font)